 All c4d spline types and object supported

-With the Spline UV-Mapping plugin for MAXON CINEMA 4D you can create UV-coordinates for any mesh simple and fast.
-This will allow you to use UV-mapping on meshes that were created with 3D-scanners, metaballs or similar techniques.
-The U-coordinates are placed along a spline object you define; the V-coordinates can be set by spherical or planar projection.
+With the Spline UV-Mapping plugin for MAXON CINEMA 4D, you can create UV coordinates for any mesh simple and fast.
+This will allow you to use UV mapping on meshes that were created with 3D scanners, meatballs, or similar techniques.
+The U-coordinates are placed along with a spline object you define; the V-coordinates can be set by spherical or planar projection.

 Link your spline object here.
 The shape of the spline object is the most important parameter of this plugin.
 Adjust your spline to get the best results.
 The created U-coordinates are set based on the position of the nearest point on this spline object.

 When this parameter is enabled the spline sampling points are distributed uniformly across the spline.

 If this parameter is disabled the plugin will sample the “perfect” spline shape.
 When you enable the parameter the plugin will sample the spline you see in the viewport.
 This spline’s shape depends on the spline’s “Intermediate Points” mode.

 When the “Uniform” parameter is disabled but “Use Spline Intermediate Points” is enabled this may result in too few samples in certain areas of the spline.
 To get good results anyway enable this parameter.
 “Force High Quality” will increase the calculation time.